Top 12 Places To Visit On The Stunning Coast Of Cornwall in 2022

 Be sure to take your camera to this one and make sure you plan your trip well as you can only walk across a few hours either side of low tide, otherwise you can capture a boat taxi across during set times.

-Lands End is famous for being the most westerly point in England.
+Lands End is famous for being the most westerly point in England right down on Cornwall's South Coast on the edge of the South West Coast path.
 The views here are magnificent whether you want to see a sunset or a storm.

 It is a great spot to walk along the coastal path or simply pose by the iconic sign and look for America.